ClimateMind/climatemind-backend/docs/contribute/installation.md

 ## Project download

-To allow everyone to participate in the project development we accept changes from the external [forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks).
-To start work on a project do the following steps:&#x20;
+To allow everyone to participate in project development we accept changes from external [forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks).
+To start working, do the following steps:&#x20;

 1. create a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the [climatemind-backend](https://github.com/ClimateMind/climatemind-backend) repository
 2. [clone your fork ](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository)to your local machine